pubgrub-rs/guide/src/pubgrub_crate/strategy.md

 still pass the code tests for example.

-In general, letting the dependency provider choose a version in `make_decision` provides a great deal of flexibility and enables things like
+In general, letting the dependency provider choose a version in `choose_package_version` provides a great deal of flexibility and enables things like

 - choosing the newest versions,
 - choosing the oldest versions,